dutke/cell_detection_AI/README.md

 In this directory are all the files I needed for the training and the evaluation of the CNN.

 - `./doc_images`: This folder contains the dataset used for the training of the CNN.
 It needs to contain the pictures and their corresponding annotations from labelImg, plus the `classes.txt` file.
 The *classes.txt* file corresponds to the labels that were annoted in the pictures.
-- `test`: This folder contains an image that was used to evaluate the performance of the training with the `image_yolo.ipynb` scriptn and a folder containing all the frames of a video that was used in the `multiple_frame_yolo.ipynb`.
+- `./test`: This folder contains an image that was used to evaluate the performance of the training with the `image_yolo.ipynb` scriptn and a folder containing all the frames of a video that was used in the `multiple_frame_yolo.ipynb`.
 - `document_test.txt`: A map of the data used for the test.
 - `document_training.txt`: A map of the data used for the training.
 - `document.data`: A configuration map of the other maps.